cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 ### Key Features

 *   **Modular and Reusable Design:** A highly adaptable architecture that supports diverse game genres, enabling rapid development without compromising quality or consistency.
-*   **Fully On-Chain Infrastructure:**  By leveraging the power of the Internet Computer, we've put everything on-chain: game logic, player profiles, assets, and more.
-This delivers transparency, security, and a truly decentralized gaming experience.
-*   **Unified Core Systems:**  This is where Cosmicrafts truly shines.
-Players can move between different games within the franchise, carrying their progress, achievements, and assets with them.
+*   **One Account, Multiple Games:**  This is where Cosmicrafts truly shines, the modular backend allows assets and progress to remain accessible across the franchise and other games.

 **In short, the Cosmicrafts backend is a powerful engine for growth, enabling us to deliver a unique gaming experience while maximizing efficiency and long-term value.**